 There are toilets and showers in the ward and at Outpatients that have wheelchair access.

-Please do not bring any valuables into the hospital unless absolutely necessary (including valuable items of clothing).
-If necessary, we can store valuables and money in a locked cupboard or deposit them in the hospital safe.
-Any personal belongings you bring into the hospital are at your own risk, and Canterbury DHB does not accept any responsibility for safeguarding any personal items that you bring into hospital.
+Please do not bring any valuables into the health facility unless absolutely necessary (including valuable items of clothing).
+If necessary, we can store valuables and money in a locked cupboard or deposit them in the facility’s safe.
+Any personal belongings you bring to Te Nīkau, Grey Hospital & Health Centre are at your own risk, and West Coast DHB does not accept any responsibility for safeguarding any personal items that you bring into the building.

 Please note: cell phones interfere with medical equipment at close range.
 Please turn off your phone within 1 metre of medical equipment.